metalivedev/dotclouddocs/public/0.9/faq.rst

 balancers.

-Sometimes different scaling strategies are necessary for different usage profiles: for example PostgreSQL will benefit from additional slaves in a read-intensive environment, but will need a more sophisticated setup in write-intensive scenarios.
+Sometimes different scaling strategies are necessary for different usage profiles: for example MongoDB will benefit from additional slaves in a read-intensive environment, but will need a more sophisticated setup in write-intensive scenarios.
 We will offer a choice of scaling strategy whenever it's relevant.